thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 {% include images-gallery.html imageCollection="add-widget" showListImageTitles="true" %}

+### Import widget

+You can import a widget from a JSON file.

+To import a widget, you should:

+{% include images-gallery.html imageCollection="import-widget" showListImageTitles="true" %}

 ## Widget settings

-Widget consists of one or multiple data sources, basic and advanced settings, and actions that you can add.
+Widget settings consists of one or multiple data sources, appearance settings, and actions that you can customize and perform on the widget's content.

 {% capture difference %}
 **Note**